 &lt;sup>6 The operating involvement of the Founder with the company will be considered.
-Little or not operating involvement may cause ISS to deem the Founder as an independent outsider.
+Little or no operating involvement may cause ISS to deem the Founder as an independent outsider.
+"Material" is defined as a standard of relationship (financial, personal or otherwise) that a reasonable person might conclude could potentially influence

-&lt;sup>7 "Material" is defined as a standard of relationship (financial, personal or otherwise) that a reasonable person might conclude could potentially influence one's objectivity in the boardroom in a manner that would have a meaningful impact on an individual's a bility to satisfy requisite fiduciary standards on behalf of shareholders.
+&lt;sup>7 "Material" is defined as a standard of relationship (financial, personal or otherwise) that a reasonable person might conclude could potentially influence one's objectivity in the boardroom in a manner that would have a meaningful impact on an individual's ability to satisfy requisite fiduciary standards on behalf of shareholders.